PausJure/CybersecurityReport/home.md

 ```

 ## STEP 4: Modifying The Code
 Now that we have a working code it is time to analyze it and modify certain aspects that will make the attack more successful.
-As you can see our code provides a basic html login page that isn't very convincing so we will fix that.
+As you can see our code provides a basic html login page that isn't very convincing, so we will fix that.

 Since we are quite happy with the look of the webpage, we will keep the html code, but we need to add the UniTS logo which will make everything nicer.
 To do that we need to use SPIFFS (Serial Peripheral Interface Flash File System) to upload the files to the microcontroller mamory which will then be available for the code to access when needed.